 Cosmetic Breast Surgery - delivered by an Experienced Specialist who focuses just on the Breast

 Mr Turton's NHS and Private Practice is based almost exclusively in the Specialty of Breast, Cosmetic Breast and Reconstructive Breast Surgery.
-Mr Turton is both an Oncoplastic Breast Surgeon (He uses breast plastic surgery skills combined with breast oncology surgery skills) and an Aesthetic Breast Surgeon (He has a dedicated and long established special interest and track record in Cosmetic Breast Surgery).
-His consultant level experience now comprises thousands of breast operations over the last 10 years.
+Mr Turton is both an Oncoplastic Breast Surgeon (he uses breast plastic surgery skills combined with breast oncology surgery skills) and an Aesthetic Breast Surgeon (he has a dedicated and long established special interest and track record in Cosmetic Breast Surgery).
+His consultant level experience now comprises thousands of breast operations over the last 11 years.

-Mr Turton's Private Practice is dedicated to Cosmetic Breast Surgical procedures and surgery for breast problems.
+Mr Turton's Private Practice is dedicated to Cosmetic Breast Surgical procedures and surgery for breast problems or breast cancer surgery.
 The commonest operation he performs is breast augmentation.
-He provides a comprehensive cosmetic breast surgery service (especially breast enlargement, implant surgery, reductions and breast uplifts).
+He provides a comprehensive cosmetic breast surgery service (especially breast enlargement, implant surgery, reductions and breast uplifts.
 He only uses the highest quality breast implants that are available, chosing quality and safety above all aspects.
-Due to this his preferred implant manufacturer is Allergan.
-Mr Turton has never used the infamous French PIP breast implants which were made by the rogue French company.
+Due to this, his preferred implant manufacturer is Allergan, with the choice from the Natrelle range.
+However, Mr Urton is not tied to any one manufacturer and where appropriate will consider other choices.
+Of note, Mr Turton never used the infamous PIP breast implants which were made by the rogue French company.

-He offers breast enhancement with both the latest most natural shaped round implants and anatomical (shaped / tear drop) implants, which is one of his specialist areas and why he is highly receommended by his former patients; he provides a full biodimensional planning service, an essential service to any person having breast enlargement.
+Mr Turton offers breast enhancement with both the latest most natural shaped round implants and anatomical (shaped / tear drop) implants.
+However, some patients prefer a larger or more rounded look and this can be accommodated if it is safe, within reasonable technical limits, and the patient characteristcs support their use.
+Helping patients make the correct implant selection is one of his specialist areas and why he is highly receommended by his former patients; he provides a full biodimensional planning service, an essential service to any person having breast enlargement.
 Mr Turton provides all aspects of aesthetic breast surgery and more.
 Mr Turton is a specialist for breast revisional implant surgery.
-He undertakes all aspects of revisional surgery related to the removal or revision of problem implants or PIP implants that have been placed at other clinics and by other surgeons whether from the UK or overseas.
+He undertakes all aspects of revisional surgery related to the removal or revision of problem implants, capsular contraction, or PIP implants that have been placed at other clinics/other surgeons whether from the UK or overseas.
 He has helped many women with revional surgery.
 See section on PIP implants!

 The Allergan breast implant range is not only FDA approved, but also covered by the manufacturer's life-time warranty.
 This covers lifetime replacement implants if there is ever a rupture.
 As a comparison, the PIP implants were reported in the French vigilance study to have a rupture rate as high as 10% at one-year.
 By contrast, the FDA-approved Allergan implants had a rupture rate of just 10% at 10 years in the FDA study.
 Please read the warranty details- a PDF copy of their warranty is available here.
 A schematic that highlights the Allergan breast implant product and the special barrier layer in the Allergan implant shell is also shown here.

-The Silimed micropolyurethane foam coated implants: These are distributed in the UK by Eurosurgical.
+The micropolyurethane foam coated implants: Two companies can be considered if an MPU-coated silicone implant is desired: Polytech and Silimed.
+The Silimed MPU-coated silicone implants are distributed in the UK by Eurosurgical.
 Silimed is the third largest implant manufacturer in the world.
-These are silicone implants and are available to consider in specific situations where it may have an advantage giving patients access to an implant with an extremely low capsulation rate.
-They are often considered when capsular contraction is a particular concern (ie in patients who have had capsular contraction of a previous augmentation), or to eliminate the risk of roation where a tear-drop syle implant is being considered (this is recognised as a complication for tear-drop implants in general).
+MPU-coated silicone implants are available to consider in specific situations where it may have an advantage giving patients access to an implant with an extremely low capsulation rate.
+They are often considered when capsular contraction is a particular concern (ie in patients who have had capsular contraction of a previous augmentation), or to eliminate the risk of rotation where a tear-drop syle implant is being considered (this is recognised as a complication for tear-drop implants in general).
 Patients are given all the facts relating to these implants to weigh up the advantages and disadvantages before this type is selected.
 Polyurethane breast implants were first used as long ago as 1969.
 It is also worth noting that polyurethane has been implanted safely in humans for decades for other uses such as pacemakers and blood vessel grafts.
 Like all silicone gel implants, the foam covered implants have been improved over the years and now contain the same cohesive gel as other implants.
 Whenever a new implant is introduced it must be rigorously assessed over a long period of time to ensure it is safe.
 Significant studies now confirm the safety of polyurethane implants:

 Polyurethane implants have measurable advantages over smooth and mechanically textured gel-filled prostheses and do not appear to be associated with an increased risk of complications or morbidity.”
 (Handel, N. Long–term safety and efficacy of polyurethane foam-covered breast implants.
 Aesthetic Surgery Journal Vol.26 2006).
 Guillermo Vasquez, a plastic surgeon from Buenos Aires in Argentina reported his experience using these implants in 407 patients over a ten year period.
 He concluded“…this implant reduces capsular contracture to under 1%”